 Using The Messy Box For Measurement Activities

-You may think that children instinctively know what to measure length, width, mass etc with but they don’t … This was proved recently when I asked the Year 4’s to measure their desks.
-They were asked to find out how big their desk was and who had the biggest desk?
+You may think that children instinctively know what to measure length, width, mass etc but they don’t … This was proved recently when I asked the Year 4’s to measure their desks.
+They were asked to find out how big their desk was and who had the biggest desk.
 Simple enough right?

 Each group had a MESSY MEASUREMENT BOX on their tables containing a range of items, string, popsticks, broken rulers, plastic cups, blutac, match sticks, sticky tape, elastic bands, clothes pegs, crayons, pencils, cotton buds…etc. .
 As we stood and watched the children my colleagues & I could not believe what we were seeing.